bgplab/bgplab/README.md

 **Networks with Multiple BGP Speakers**

-* Use multiple WAN edge routers to connect to upstream ISPs
 * Use BGP local preference to prefer one of the upstream providers
 * Use more complex BGP local preference setup to prefer direct connectivity with customers of upstream ISPs
 * Use MED to influence route selection in an upstream ISP